emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft AD, Radius, Network Policy Server

-The Energy Logserver accepts data from the Active Directory, Radius, Network Policy Server services using the Winlogbeat agent.
+The ITRS Log Analytics accepts data from the Active Directory, Radius, Network Policy Server services using the Winlogbeat agent.

 To identify and collect events from Active Directory, Radius, Network Policy Server services, is nessery to set correct path do logs in Winlogbeat configuration file.